Hurricanes stay stronger longer after landfall than in past

-Warmer ocean waters are likely making hurricanes lose power more slowly after landfall, because they act as a reserve fuel tank for moisture, the study found.
+Warmer ocean waters from climate change are likely making hurricanes lose power more slowly after landfall, because they act as a reserve fuel tank for moisture, the study found.
+With Eta threatening Florida and the Gulf Coast in a few days, the study’s lead author warned of more damage away from the coast than in the past.

 “This is a huge increase,” study author Pinaki Chakraborty, a professor of fluid dynamics at the Okinawa Institute of Science and Technology in Japan.
 “There’s been a huge slowdown in the decay of hurricanes.”